 We know.
 Not many of us own such huge quantities of cryptocurrencies.
 Nor can we afford to operate a system 24×7 on high-speed internet or understand the technicalities of the process.

 Thankfully, you don’t need to do any of it.
-We still stick to the claim that growing your assets by staking can be as easy as clicking a few buttons.
+We still stick to the claim that growing your assets via crypto staking can be as easy as clicking a few buttons.
 Hear us out.

 Instead of becoming a blockchain validator node, you can delegate your cryptocurrencies to one.
 This allows you the freedom to delegate any small amount of cryptocurrencies and earn rewards proportional to the number of tokens you stake.
 Additionally, you won’t have to keep your computer running all day long to ensure the network rewards you for your contribution.